Beginner Dive Gear Guide for UK Divers

 Cheap unbranded gear Budget brands may seem attractive but often fail quickly.
 Stick to established brands even at entry-level.

-Tropical-spec equipment Regulators without cold water rating, thin wetsuits, and masks designed for clear water won't work for UK diving.
+Tropical-spec equipment Regulators without cold water rating, thin wetsuits, and masks designed for clear water won't work for cold water diving.

 Don't rush.
-Rent major equipment for your first 20 dives while you learn preferences and confirm commitment to UK diving.
-Budget around £500 for initial personal items and exposure protection.
+Rent major equipment for your first 20 dives while you learn what you actually like.
+Budget around £400 for personal items and exposure protection to start.
 Add a dive computer after 10-15 dives.
-Buy BCD and regulator once you're diving regularly.
+Then pick up a regulator and BCD once you're diving regularly and know your preferences.
+Considering a full package deal instead?
+Worth evaluating, but read the fine print.

 Take our 60-second quiz to get personalised recommendations based on your current diving stage and budget.